flaviofasa/SNY.PRG.DVS.01.01.00/labs/02-Provision_Terraform_state_bucket/README.md

 $ vagrant ssh
 ```

-Move to the right path and
+Move to the right path

 ```console
 vagrant@terraform-vm$ cd ~/$GIT_REPO_NAME/labs/02-Provision_Terraform_state_bucket
 ```

+Before proceding, please open the file **terraform.tfvars** and change variables values according to your needs.

+## Bucket provisioning

 With remote state, Terraform writes the state data to a remote data store, which can then be shared between all members of a team.
 Terraform supports storing state in Terraform Cloud, HashiCorp Consul, Amazon S3, GCP and more.